ToxicFrog/doom-mods/gun-bonsai/MODDING.md

 The class names do not always exactly correspond to the human-readable names.
 Consult `LANGUAGE.en` to find out the class names.

+You can also fully reset the Gun Bonsai state for your character with:

+- `netevent bonsai-debug,reset`

 ## Reusable Parts

 The `GenericMenu`, `StatusDisplay`, and other menu classes are useful examples of how to do dynamic interactive menu creation in ZScript, and how to use a non-interactive OptionsMenu to create a status display.